Go to Twin Peaks Table of Contents for a note on the analysis.

 ALBERT: I know where she drinks.

-Following the time confusion of the access denied scene in Buckhorn, we have more confusion with this seeming to be a night scene, but it's not.
+Following the time confusion of the access denied scene in Buckhorn, we have more confusion with this seeming to be a night scene.
 We can't begin to tell if they are still at the prison or not, but it's reasonable to assume they are as they are speaking about what they have just witnessed.
-It could not possibly be night as the interview was at 9 in the morning.
+If the interview was at 9 in the morning, it couldn't possibly be night.
 We need to think of this as either referring to the Blue Rose cases or Jacoby's eyeglasses, the blue lens that when over the left eye suppresses the intuitive side of the brain.

 Why did Gordon ask Tammy to wear a wire then query her about it?